na-na-hi/renget/archive/y9rfp.md

 "Well," Liam told Stephan, "it was good to see you.
 Really."

 Stephan inclined his head and said nothing.
-Liam hurried into the courtyard and almost collided with the man from the bathroom.
+Liam hurried into the courtyard %red%and almost collided with the man from the bathroom%%.

-"I never got your name," he said.
+%red%"I never got your name," he said.%%

-The man from the bathroom shrugged, lifting his chin.
+%red%The man from the bathroom shrugged, lifting his chin.
 A cool, disdainful smile flickered over his lips, and Liam realized that he was buckling a cloak over his shoulders.
-"I'm nobody," he said, dropping a hood over his head such that his face flickered into shadow, and rose into the air, ascending so rapidly that he'd disappeared into the night sky before Liam had a chance to react.
+"I'm nobody," he said, dropping a hood over his head such that his face flickered into shadow, and rose into the air, ascending so rapidly that he'd disappeared into the night sky before Liam had a chance to react.%%

 "Oh," Liam heard, and turned around to see Minnie and Bobby with their two sons in tow.